The Multimodal Mind

 If one model has to perceive and generate images, video, audio, and actions, a single dense network creates a problem: modalities interfere.
 The statistics of a video frame and a motor command have nothing in common, and forcing the same feed-forward weights to model both means each capability dilutes the other.

 - Every weight is modality-specific.
-Each modality gets its own copy of the entire transformer block — the query/key/value and output projections, the feed-forward network, and the layernorms.
+Each modality gets its own copy of the entire transformer block — the query/key/value and output projections, the feed-forward network, and the RMSNorm layers.
 Those weights are the experts.
 A token's modality deterministically selects which expert processes it; there is no learned router.

 - Only the attention operation is global.
-Each token's Q, K, and V are produced by its own modality's projections, but attention is then computed causally over the combined sequence — each token attends to every preceding token regardless of modality, so a later video token attends to earlier text and action tokens.
-The attention operation has no weights of its own; it is the wire that makes this one model, while every learnable parameter stays modality-specific.
+Each token's Q, K, and V are produced by its own modality's projections, but attention then runs over the combined sequence — every token reads all prior context regardless of modality, so a later video token attends to earlier text and action tokens.
+The pattern tracks the objective: autoregressive tokens attend causally to the past, while a block of tokens being generated by diffusion attends bidirectionally within itself, conditioned on that causal context.[2][3]
+The operation has no weights of its own; it is the wire that makes this one model, while every learnable parameter stays modality-specific.

-Toggle modalities below to see how a mixed-modality sequence flows through shared attention and out to its experts.
+Toggle modalities below to see how a mixed-modality sequence flows through global attention and out to its experts.

 Notice that the attention operation never changes — only which modality experts (and therefore which Q/K/V, output, FFN, and norm weights) are present and active.
 Drop video and audio and you have a vision-language understanding model.
 Add the action expert and the same backbone becomes an agent.
-One model, reconfigured by which experts are present and active.
+One model, reconfigured by which experts are switched on.

 Two rules govern the climb:

 - Add one expert per stage.
-Each new stage introduces a new MoT generation expert (Ch.
+Each new stage introduces a new MoT generation expert (Sec.
 3) on top of everything learned so far.

 - Freeze everything earlier.
 When training a later generation component, the earlier components are frozen.
 Only the newest expert learns.

 Step through the four stages below.
 Watch which experts are training, which are frozen, and which haven't been added yet.
-The shared attention is along for the ride the whole time.
+Global attention is along for the ride the whole time.

 The sequence is not arbitrary — each arrow is a dependency: